rotki/rotki/docs/api.rst

    :resjson string date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :resjson int last_balance_save: The timestamp at which the balances were last saved in the database.
    :resjson bool submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
+   :resjson string kraken_account_type: The type of the user's kraken account if he has one.
+Valid values are "starter", "intermediate" and "pro".

    :statuscode 200: Querying of settings was succesful
    :statuscode 409: There is no logged in user